 The Authority Board asked to periodically review its policy on Debt and Access to the Credits Markets (the "Board Financial Policy") first adopted in December 2015.
-At the November 2020 meeting, the Authority's Financial Advisor, PFM, presented a Financial Policy Report reviewing the accomplishments of the Authority Board's Financial Policy over the past five years and recommending certain actions for the future.
+At the November 2020 meeting, the Authority's Financial Advisors LLC, presented a Financial Policy Report reviewing the accomplishments of the Authority Board's Financial Policy over the past five years and recommending certain actions for the future.
 At the December 2020 meeting, the Authority Board adopted the recommendations of the Financial Policy Report, including (i) increasing the fixed obligation coverage ratio target to 1.40x in 2022; and (ii) transitioning funding of the Authority's OPEB Account with funding categorized as an operating expense in LIPA's consolidated budget in a phased-in approach beginning in 2023.
-These actions are intended to continue to reduce the Authority's debt-to-assets ratio from approximately 95% to a level below 70% by 2030.
-See "-Impacts from the Coronavirus and COVID-19 Pandemic - Potential Changes in Customer Demand, Stress Testing and Potential Impact on the Authority" below.
+These actions are intended to continue the substantial improvement the Authority has already made in its ongoing effort to reduce the Authority's debt-to-assets ratio from approximately 95% to a level below 70% by 2030.
+See "- Impacts from the Coronavirus and COVID-19 Pandemic - Potential Changes in Customer Demand, Stress Testing and Potential Impact on the Authority" below.